| South America | ATLAS of Plucked Instruments |

 chileno This

-is a quite rare instrument, but very interesting.
+is quite a rare instrument, but very interesting.
 It is only used in

 - rural singer/composers of popular poetry.
-The guitarrón is build like a normal guitar, with a flat back, and high sides.
-The neck is quite wide and the tuning head has 3 slits to fit 3 rows of 7 tuning machines.
+The guitarrón chileno is build like a normal guitar, with a flat back, and high sides.
+The neck is quite wide and the tuning head has 3 slots to fit 3 rows of 7 tuning machines.
 On both sides of the neck a bit of wood is fixed to the side of the body, where another 2x2 tuning machines are fitted for the "diablito" strings.
 The bridge is in the shape of a half moon, with two bat-like wings extending to the top.
 All strings are fixed to the bridge.

 |